orbkit/orbkit/doc/adtutorials/atomic_populations.rst

 Creation of an Output File
 --------------------------

-orbkit provides two possible output file formats for the population analysis: the ``PDB`` and the ``xyz`` file format::
+ORBKIT provides two possible output file formats for the population analysis: the ``PDB`` and the ``xyz`` file format::

   from orbkit.output import pdb_creator,xyz_creator